 If you walk into the butterfly pavilion right now, you’re sure to see quite a few of our Butterfly of the Week, the golden longwing (also known as Heliconius hecale).
 This beautiful species has black wings with striking white and rust patterns on them.
-While usually you can find this species anywhere between Mexico and Peru, you’ll find it in abundance in our SOAR – Tropical Butterflies exhibit right now.
-And now that the exhibit has been extended, you’ll have plenty of time to come see this beautiful species in person.
+While you can usually find this species anywhere between Mexico and Peru, you’ll find it in abundance in our SOAR – Tropical Butterflies exhibit right now.
 But first, here are some fun facts about it so you can get to know this special member of the Garden family.

 Fun facts

-• They generally found in forested areas in South America.
+- They are generally found in forested areas in South America.

-• Adults love to eat on nectar and collect pollen – Lantana is one of their favorite food sources.
+- Adults love to eat nectar and collect pollen – Lantana is one of their favorite food sources.

 Want to see one for yourself?
 Make sure to get your tickets to SOAR today!